 In general, staking providers reputed for maximizing safety for staking have a deep and diverse expertise and turnkey staking offering.
 Through a coordinated team effort spanning customer success, engineering, legal, protocol, and security, staking providers like Figment offer the best staking experience by emphasizing safety over liveness.
 When the Merge occurred, all staking providers made decisive operational decisions around the activation of MEV rewards (see Figment’s MEV Policy: Supporting Neutral, Secure, and Open Solutions).
 The implementation of MEV-Boost was quite complex and had dependencies that imposed risks on staking providers’ infrastructure.
 There was always the possibility that it would introduce critical vulnerabilities and result in the loss of staking rewards.

 Over time, it is inevitable that slashing will happen among all staking providers, despite having the best practices, given all of the complexities and events that cannot be anticipated.
-Now that Ethereum has become a proof-ofstake blockchain, the minimization of slashing risk is more important than ever.
-Figment has adopted Web3Signer, a remote signing solution, to ensure that we never sign two blocks simultaneously (i.e. double signing).
+Now that Ethereum has become a proof-of-stake blockchain, the minimization of slashing risk is more important than ever.
+Figment has adopted Web3Signer, a remote signing solution, to ensure that we minimise the likelihood of signing two blocks simultaneously (i.e., double signing).

 Furthermore, our fail-over process from detection to resolution, if a slashing were to occur, is the following:

 Slashing events are inevitable.
 Therefore, staking providers have to develop the best practices to minimize downtime when a slashing event occurs.
 This comes down to monitoring and having deep expertise in PoS networks.
 It’s not about being perfect, but about being the best.
-To learn more about Figment’s validator performance, take a look at our most recents Ethereum validator performance reports: July 2022, August 2022, and September 2022.
-To date, Figment has an impeccable track record of 0 slashing incidents on over 60 PoS networks.
+To learn more about Figment’s validator performance, take a look at our most recent Ethereum validator performance report here.